FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 ```
 > Note, you may have noticed the error has gone away, because we finally are making use of `index` - passing it to the method on button click.

-Try to add and remove some dogs from favorites.
+Try to add and remove some foxes from favorites.
 IT WORKS!

 **🎊Congratulations, you've finished the base project!🎊**